AaltoSciComp/scicomp-docs/triton/apps/jupyter.rst

 * Jupyter basic tutorial: https://www.youtube.com/watch?v=HW29067qVWk
   (this is just the first link on youtube - there are many more too)

+* More advanced tutorial: `Data Science is Software
+  <https://www.youtube.com/watch?v=EKUy0TSLg04>`__ (this is not just a
+  Jupyter tutorial, but about the whole data science workflow using Jupyter.
+It is annoying long (2 hours), but *very* complete and could be considered good "required watching")

 * CSC has this service, too, however there is no long term storage yet so there is limited usefulness for research: https://notebooks.csc.fi/